njordulv/stopwatch/README.md

 - **Responsive Design**: Works well on various screen sizes.
 - **Millisecond Precision**: The stopwatch increments by milliseconds for accurate timing.
 - **Customizable Appearance**: The stopwatch can be styled with different colors and sizes.
+- **Dynamic Line Configuration**: The stopwatch face can be customized with different line configurations for visual enhancements.
+- **Nested Stopwatch Faces**: Supports inner stopwatch faces with their own configurations.

 ## Technologies Used